 Organizations Involved in Wind Energy Education

 The 4-H program is led by a unique public-private partnership of universities, federal and local government agencies, foundations, and professional associates.
 Partners work together to provide educational content, curricula, resources, and cutting-edge technology to youth across the country.
-4-H programs include Science, Citizenship and Healthy Living, and the 4-H National Youth Science Day.
+4-H offers The Power of the Wind curriculum.

-The Museum of Science’s EiE program fosters engineering and technological literacy among students and educators, reaching over 1 million students and 22,000 teachers.
-The organization offers development workshops for teachers and is creating an Engineering Adventures Program for after school or camp settings.
+The Museum of Science’s EiE program fosters engineering and technological literacy among students and educators, reaching more than 1 million students and 22,000 teachers.
 The EiE project helps elementary school educators enhance their understanding of engineering concepts through professional development workshops and resources.

 EiE’s curriculum is focused on engineering; however, some of EiE’s lessons involve energy, the environment, and wind.
 For instance, Catching the Wind: Designing Windmills guides students to think like mechanical engineers as they use their knowledge of wind to design and create machines that can be used to capture wind energy.
 The storybook Leif Catches the Wind reinforces the science concept of air as wind and introduces students to the field of mechanical engineering.